wearsunscreen/ninety-nine-elm-problems/notes.md

 # Notes

 ## Problems still to be done
-* 28b needs a solution using a dictionary
 * Find cyclic paths in graph - 82
-* Problems 48 (Truth tables) need solution.
-* Problem 67b (de-lispify tree) needs a solution

 ## Improvement to solutions
 * In Problem 41 the two solutions don't agree.
 Why?
 Is either correct?